 For development teams across the globe, adopting Agile techniques has enabled them to deliver solutions faster, manage changing priorities better, and use budgets more efficiently.
 But with these outcomes desirable for teams of all types, what’s to stop Agile being used to bring about benefits outside of the software industry?

-That’s exactly what Cardiff University thought – and they knew that Box UK could help them.
+That’s exactly what a selection of teams from across Cardiff University thought – and they knew that Box UK could help them.

-Taking our practitioner’s knowledge of Agile, we designed and delivered a series of one-day training courses tailored to meet the specific requirements and contexts of a range of teams within the university, from the Communications department to the School of Dentistry.
-By demonstrating precisely how essential Agile principles could be applied to their environment, the teams were able to begin working in an Agile way the very next day – and start reaping the rewards just as quickly.
+Taking our practitioner’s knowledge of Agile, we began our engagement with a series of one-day training courses.
+Tailored to meet the specific requirements and contexts of a diverse range of teams within the university from the Communications department to the School of Dentistry, these sessions demonstrated precisely how essential Agile principles could be applied to their environment, and provided practical tips that enabled the teams to begin working in an Agile way the very next day.

 So if you think that Agile’s not for you, think again.
 It could be just what you need.

 "The programme of Agile coaching Box UK has delivered over the past 12 months has been invaluable in helping us work more flexibly, responsively and transparently."

 Universities are diverse places, and different departments are often subject to different requirements, contexts of working, and key performance indicators.
 Naturally then, each of the Cardiff University teams seeking Agile training had their own reasons for doing so.
 The development team, for example, were looking to improve their ‘nuts and bolts’ understanding of the approach in order to apply it to future projects, while the communications team were interested in the ways it could speed up their processes to avoid an unmanageable backlog of tasks building up.
 The dental department, by contrast, wanted to know how Agile could benefit their research and development programme, among other departmental activities.